qaantum/Calculator/GETTING_STARTED.md

 **Problem: Tests can't find classes**
 - **Solution**:
   1. Make sure test files are in the test target (check Target Membership in File Inspector)
-  2. Add `@testable import Cryptatext` at the top of test files
+  2. Add `@testable import Ciphio` at the top of test files
-  3. Replace `Cryptatext` with your actual app target name
+  3. Replace `Ciphio` with your actual app target name

 ---